If you were involved in a tractor-trailer collision and suffered injuries, you could have a viable claim for monetary compensation.

 Our Lawyers are at Your Service

-Getting hurt or losing a loved one in a truck accident can upend your life.
-While you focus on healing, our lawyers can build a case on your behalf.
+Getting hurt or losing a loved one in a semi-truck crash can upend your life.
+While you focus on healing, our knowledgeable Orland Park heavy commercial vehicle lawyers can build a case on your behalf.

 This job consists of tasks, such as:

 - Gathering photos and reviewing traffic camera footage

 - Naming the liable party or parties

 - Communicating and negotiating a settlement with the insurance company

 - Taking your case to court, if necessary

 Your dedicated attorney can provide these services for you on a no-win, no-fee basis.
 Therefore, we do not require any payments upfront or hourly.
 Instead, they only take their fee out of your final financial outcome.
 That way, you don’t risk anything when you partner with us.

 Compensation You Can File for After a Truck Collision

 When it comes to tractor-trailer accident litigation, there are two general forms of compensation that could be available: economic and non-economic damages.